vim-test/vim-test/README.md

 let test#neovim#term_position = "belowright"
 ```

-For full list of variants see `:help opening-window`
+For full list of variants, see `:help opening-window`.

 ### Executable